 Essential Oil – Natural Cure for Pink Eye

 Many of the conversations discussed using lavender essential oil to resolve cases of pink eye.
-By rubbing drops of lavender on the outer lid and on the side of the nose, people have successfully cured their case of conjunctivitis.
+By rubbing drops of lavender on the outer lid and on the side of the nose, people have successfully cured their cases of conjunctivitis.

 Although I have lavender essential oil on hand, I opted to use frankincense instead.
 Why use frankincense essential oil for my case of conjunctivitis?
 Well, after watching Alison Huish’s interview about how she eradicated brain cancer by using frankincense essential oil regularly, I figured what’s pink eye in comparison to a brain tumor.
 Pink eye should be a piece of cake for frankincense.